desireereid196/GenAI_Project/README.md

 Important Note: Collaborators only need to run pre-commit install once per local clone of the repository.

+## Model Usage Example

+This section guides you through executing the core model pipeline to generate preliminary image captions.
+The `model_runner.py` script demonstrates an end-to-end working system, from loading processed data to generating and saving sample outputs.

+### Prerequisites

+1. **Repository Clone:** Ensure you have cloned this repository to your local machine.
+2. **Environment Setup:** Follow the detailed [setup instructions](#-setup) to create and activate your Python environment, ensuring the `vtt` package and all its dependencies are correctly installed.

+### Execution Steps

+1. **Activate Environment:** Open a new terminal or command prompt and activate the Python environment you created during setup.

+    ```bash
+    conda activate your_env_name
+    ```

+2. **Navigate to Project Root:** Change your current directory to the top-level of the cloned repository (`/GenAI_Project`).

+    ```bash
+    cd /path/to/GenAI_Project
+    ```

+3. **Run Model Pipeline:** Execute the `model_runner.py` script.

+    ```bash
+    python ./scripts/model_runner.py
+    ```

+### Expected Behavior

+Upon successful execution, the `model_runner.py` script will:

+- Load the preprocessed Flickr8k dataset.
+- Load the selected pretrained generative model (e.g., an encoder-decoder model).
+- Run inference on a small batch of representative samples (at least 5-10 images) from the dataset.
+- Save the generated sample captions to the `./outputs/sample_outputs/` directory.
+You should find text files or other relevant output formats containing the generated captions.

+This demonstrates the full pipeline, from input data to generated output, showcasing the model's ability to produce captions.
+The focus at this stage is on demonstrating a functional system, not necessarily on perfecting the output quality.

 ## 📄 License

 MIT License — feel free to use, share, and modify.